mahaloz/ml-docker/README.md

 - Networkx

 ## Requirements
-The usage of this dockerfile clearly requires you to have docker installed:
+The usage of this dockerfile clearly requires you to have Docker installed:
-[Docker](https://docs.docker.com/v17.12/install/)--this can be installed on `Mac OSX` `Windows` or any flavor of `linux`.
+[Docker](https://docs.docker.com/v17.12/install/)--this can be installed on `Mac OSX`, `Windows` or any flavor of `Linux`.
 This container download also requires `3.47 GB` of disk storage.

 ## Usage
 Run in your command line of choice to pull the pre-compiled project: